Platform thinking in enterprise mobile development goes beyond the code

 If you’re going to invest your company’s time and resources into building mobile apps for employees, you’ll get the most return by applying platform thinking with everything you do.
 That’s a great start to building a mobile center of excellence that can truly mobilize today’s workforce.

 And, of course, ArcTouch can help, too.
-We’ve helped world-class brands and Fortune 500 companies build great apps for their employees, partners and consumers for the past decade.
-If you’d like more advice on building mobile apps at scale for your workforce, contact us for a free phone consultation.
+Over the last decade we’ve helped world-class brands and Fortune 500 companies build great apps for their employees, partners and customers.
+If you’d like to build mobile apps at scale for your company, contact us for a free phone consultation.